uldtot/listmonk-backup/README.md

 ## 📄 License

-MIT License — free for personal or commercial use.
-Contributions welcome!
+MIT License — free for personal use.

 ---